 Comments are wonderful for engaging with your customers and followers, but they can open the door for negative consequences.
 Fortunately, there are both manual and automatic ways to prevent comment spam while preserving space for legitimate interactions.

 How to manually prevent comment spam

 WordPress offers several comment moderation options.
 You can choose to automatically allow all comments, manually moderate all comments, or automatically approve comments from already-published users.
+That way, you can only allow people with a track record of good comments and not abusing your comment form to join the discussion.
 To adjust your comment settings:

 - Navigate to Settings → Discussion in your WordPress dashboard.

 - In the section titled, “Before a comment appears,” choose either “Comment must be manually approved” or “Comment author must have a previously approved comment.”